How to accept card payments from your vacation rental website

 - 1

-Prepare one booking-ready calendar
+Prepare one booking-ready rental

 - Confirm your OTA or iCal sources are connected and healthy